raspberrypilearning/flatgame/en/step_5.md

 ```
 --- /task ---

 Test it out!
 The background sprite should move around when you press the arrow keys.
+If it seems a bit slow you can increase the move numbers to make it faster.